-Major work in HD includes Masters of Rhythm with addendum (release expected October 2016); and Domino: Caught in the Crisis (Dominó: agarrado por la crisis) , released in 2014.
+Major work in HD includes Masters of Rhythm, released in 2017 and expected on PBS in 2019; and Domino: Caught in the Crisis (Dominó: agarrado por la crisis) , released in 2014.

 In addition, she has created a series of broadcast one-hour documentaries about world music and dance, one of which - A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz - has been broadcast coast to coast on educational television, and was also finalist in the category of Best Documentary in the Jan.
 2016 San Diego Black Film Festival.
 Other work includes experimental shorts shot in Spain and the United States.